-Housing solutions for the homeless are important for every municipality across the country.
+Housing solutions for the homeless, sometimes referred to as "navigation centers," are important for every municipality across the country.
 And this is by no means an exaggeration.
 Unfortunately, every single region in the U.S. has community members experiencing homelessness.

 As of 2019, the number of people in the U.S. without permanent housing was 567,000.
 567,000 people across the country do not have access to a permanent and reliable…